xirixiz/dsmr-reader-docker/README.md

   # Required.
 Add the API keys of the DSMR Reader (Docker) destination host(s)
   DSMRREADER_REMOTE_DATALOGGER_API_KEYS=x
   ```
-* ##### Remote DSMR datalogger - API_SERVER
+* ##### Remote DSMR datalogger - api_server
   More info: [DSMR-reader remote datalogger installation docs](https://dsmr-reader.readthedocs.io/nl/v5/how-to/installation/remote-datalogger.html#api-config-env).
-  The configured API_CLIENT will push data to the API_SERVER.
-The only difference between STANDALONE and API_SERVER is that the datalogger process isn't running.
+  The configured api_client will push data to the api_server.
+The only difference between standalone and api_server is that the datalogger process isn't running.
   ```properties
   # None
   ```